2002 Stromboli tsunami: Interviews of witnesses

-In 2003 people who lived in Stromboli and Panarea were interviewed, though there were not many witnesses since only civil protection authorities and scientists had been allowed in the area.
+In 2003, people who lived in Stromboli and Panarea were interviewed, though there were not many witnesses since only civil protection authorities and scientists had been allowed in the area.
 Some witnesses were asked to fill in a questionnaire which was adopted following the UNESCO post-tsunami survey field guide.
 17 eyewitnesses were selected and grouped, based on their geographic location at the time of the events, and they were asked to have a more detailed interview, either directly by phone or through email.
 The purpose was to clarify what the witnesses had seen and understand what had happened without being influenced by the interviewer's point of view.
 The local witnesses agreed on a negative first wave pulse and one of them affirmed that "a sort of vertical cut" opened in the seawater at the Sciara del Fuoco foot and spread around.
 Others reported that two sets of tsunami waves reached the coast, even if in two different moments.

-The inhabitants remember what happened on December 30, 2002, every time the Stromboli volcano erupts again.
-Almost 12 years have passed since an anomalous wave has affected all the coasts of the lower Tyrrhenian Sea between Calabria and Sicily.
-It is possible to reconstruct what happened thanks to a brief summary written by Dr. Sonia Calvari, an expert at the National Institute of Geophysics and Volcanology.